6 min read

 'Actually, I have something like a prophet under me.'

-Since he'd called them a prophet, she'd assumed they were someone of a status like Fiarelle's.
-She'd learned that there were a few sects in Penmark that used titles like church or priest, but she hadn't known that priests prophesied too.
+She'd thought it was someone with status like Fiarelle.
+She'd learned there were a few sects in Penmark that used the titles church or priest, but she hadn't known priests also prophesied.

 Even Roas's church had forbidden prophecy and magic.
-They'd said the village elder who served as prophet was an exceptional case where the angel specially provided minimal guidance for the Raphlishians through his dreams.
+The village elder who'd served as prophet was an exceptional case—the angel specially providing minimal guidance for the Raphlish through his dreams.

-Lanthe cleared her throat, mulling over Vigo's words.
+Lanthe coughed as she mulled over Vigo's words.

-"How do I meet Father Conor?
-I want to thank him for treating me."
+"How can I meet Father Conor?
+I want to thank him for healing me."

 "Father Conor?"